zSnout/kama-sona/docs/README.md

 ### Components

-`.field` uses a border style of `border-gray-300 dark:border-slate-600`.
+`.field` uses a border style of `border-gray-300 dark:border-slate-600`, which is aliased to `border-standard` for convenience.
 These borders are dark enough to show up when needed, but aren't intrusive to the user experience.
 To match the border and ring styles of `.field` when an element is focused, add `.ring-color` to your elements.
 To match them even when an element isn't focused, use `.ring-color-initial`.
 You'll also need to add the `ring` class at the appropriate time.

 ## Links